juji-io/datalevin/benchmarks/JOB-bench/README.md

 more expensive to plan, the generated plans are of higher quality, resulting in better overall query performance in handling complex queries.

+## Notes

-Note 1: Manual verification is needed because all the queries return `MIN` results, but PostgreSQL version 16's `MIN` function result is not consistent with UTF-8 encoding, and not even with its own `<` or `LEAST` function results.
+1. Manual verification is needed because all the queries return `MIN` results, but PostgreSQL version 16's `MIN` function result is not consistent with UTF-8 encoding, and not even with its own `<` or `LEAST` function results.
 For example, for query 1b, Postgresql 16 `MIN(mc_note)` returns `"(as Grosvenor